Lyme Disease Treatment - A Primer on Monitoring Recovery

 Standard Types of Laboratory Blood Tests for Lyme Disease

-When laboratories find them, they attach a specific antibody (this is a blood protein used to counteract a specific antigen.
-Antibodies combine chemically with substances that the body recognizes as alien, such as bacteria or viruses and other foreign substances in the blood) and make it bind to the antigen.
+When laboratories find these antigens, they attach a specific antibody, a blood protein used to identify bacteria and viruses, which combines with the Borrelia antigen.
 Next, the enzyme's substrate (the surface on which a cell feeds itself) is added, which produces a detectable signal, usually a change in color.
 This helps the laboratory define which foreign bodies are in the bloodstream.

 Western blot – The problem with using IgG, IgM and ELISA is they're better for locating infection, not monitoring overall health.
 The Western blot is a widely accepted analytical technique that detects specific amino-acid sequences in proteins.
 There are hundreds of thousands of different proteins, but once you identify the protein, you can determine the correct treatment or antibody.

 The dark-field microscopy test with silver nitrate stain is probably the best test, though the spirochete is only seen in about 40% of cases.
 The borrelia changes shape and hides intracellularly immediately when taken out of the host (human or animal) during a blood test.
 This method not always 100% accurate either.
 However, some doctors are now working on improving this method by creating a medium (serum) so that borrelia can live up to eight weeks and retest the blood when the spirochete reemerges from hiding.

 Ispot Lyme Test – Another testing option that Envita uses is called the Ispot Lyme test, which has a better specificity when it comes to testing for Borrelia.
 This type of test measures the cytokine IFN-g secreted by the patient's T cells.